John Hailer

-John Thomas Hailer (born 1960) is an American financial services executive, who retired in April 2017 as president and chief executive officer of Natixis Global Asset Management – The Americas & Asia, a subsidiary of French bank Natixis.
+John Thomas Hailer (born 1960) is an American financial services executive.
+He is the Chairman of F/m Managers Group and President of 1251 Asset Management of 1251 Capital Group.

+Before joining 1251 Capital, Hailer was president and chief executive officer of Natixis Global Asset Management, now Natixis Investment Managers, a subsidiary of French bank Natixis.

 Career

+Hailer received a Bachelor of Arts degree in history and government in 1983 from Beloit College.

-Hailer began his career at Fidelity in 1986, selling corporate cash products, retirement plans and pension fund management services.
+Hailer began his career at Fidelity Investments in 1986, selling corporate cash products, retirement plans and pension fund management services.
 From there he joined Putnam Investments where he served as senior vice president and director of retail business development.
 In 1994 Hailer returned to Fidelity.
 He served as senior vice president of international business development for the Americas and senior vice president of strategic marketing with the Fidelity Investments Institutional Services Company, with responsibility for new business development in North America and Latin America and directing product and marketing development for institutional channels.
-He also helped the firm launch its first-ever series of closed-end mutual funds.
+He also helped the firm launch its first series of closed-end mutual funds.

 He joined what was then known as IXIS Asset Management Advisors Group in 1999, and was named chief executive officer.
 He was appointed chief executive officer of Natixis Global Associates in 2006 following the merger of the asset management and investment banking operations of Natexis Banques Populaires (Banque Populaire group) and IXIS (Groupe Caisse d'Epargne).
-In 2007 Hailer was named president and chief executive officer of Natixis Global Asset Management – The Americas & Asia.
-He is responsible for NGAM's distribution strategies worldwide and oversees the business activities of the firm's asset management affiliates in the United States and Asia.
+In 2007 Hailer was named president and chief executive officer of Natixis Global Asset Management (NGAM) – The Americas & Asia.
+He was responsible for NGAM's distribution strategies worldwide and oversaw the business activities of the firm's asset management affiliates in the United States and Asia.
+Under Hailer, NGAM added over 500 people in Boston over the past decade.
+The firm had more than $890 billion in assets under management and employed 1,400 people in Boston as of December 31, 2014.

-Hailer has been highly visible in the media and at conferences, speaking on issues such as the economy, regulatory reform, corporate taxation, investments, future trends in retirement and other issues on outlets such as CNBC, Fox Business News, Bloomberg TV and NECN.
+Hailer has appeared in the media and at conferences, speaking on issues such as the economy, regulatory reform, corporate taxation, investments, future trends in retirement, and other issues on outlets such as CNBC, Fox Business News, Bloomberg TV and NECN.
+He also speaks at the state and federal level on economic issues, including job creation and growth, globalization, infrastructure spending, regional economic cooperation, and regional economic development.
+Hailer has been an advocate for the homeless population in the Boston area, speaking to the Boston Globe in 2014 regarding the importance of supporting organizations that work with the homeless.